karollynecosta/aws_solutions_architect-associate/README.md

 	80 = HTTP - access unsecure websites
 	443 = HTTPS - access secure websites
 	3389 = RDP (Remote Desktop Protocol) - log into a windows instance

+Default state:
+	There is an outbound rule that allows all traffic to all IP addresses There are no inbound rules and traffic will be implicitly denied
 ```

 SSH  Summary Table: